Hindi: आप इस लेख को हिंदी में भी पढ़ सकते है|

 What is Open Interest?

 In the futures market, there is a buyer and seller and together they make up one contract.
 Open Interest is defined by the number of open contracts in the market.
 The changes in open interest whether an increase or decrease in the number of contracts in each stock is recorded both during the live market and at the end of the day.
 This is shown by the positive or negative change.
-We can see the open interest data at the end of the trading session on the NSE website.
+We can see the open interest data at the end of the day on the StockEdge website.

 This screen tells us the change in Open Interest as of 9TH July 2018.
 We can see that the stocks are listed in the ascending order from the most increase in the open interest to the most decrease in the open interest.

 We can see that high open interest addition in the stocks like Hexaware Technologies, TCS etc. When the open interest increases with the increase in the price of that particular stock then it is said that open interest is confirming the uptrend.
-Similarly when the open interest decreases with the decrease in the price of that particular stock then it is said it is confirming the downtrend.
+Similarly when the open interest increases with the decrease in the price of that particular stock then it is said it is confirming the downtrend.

 Role of Open Interest in the futures market